 The base layer is responsible for the mattress durability.
 The base layer usually makes about 50% of the mattress thickness.

 Here is the list of different thickness of bed and their uses.

 Standard mattresses have average mattress thickness.
-Their thickness suits most of the adults and sleeping positions.
-The best thing is that they provide variety in terms of materials, price, and technologies.
+Their thickness of mattress suits most of the adults and sleeping positions.
+The best thing is that they provide a variety in materials, price, and technologies.